 Walt Disney World Golf Courses

 Disney has been closing courses or parceling them to other resorts, but there are currently four left, including the Lake Buena Vista (once a PGA tour host), the recently refurbished Palm, and the Magnolia (the one with the sand bunker shaped like Mickey).
-Oak Trail (9 holes; $38) is the better choice for family outings.
-Greens fees include golf cart, when available, and kids under 18 get half off full tee time rates at the 18-hole courses.
-All courses opened with the resort in 1971, and if truth be told, their maintenance is spotty.
+Oak Trail (9 holes) is the better choice for family outings.
+They’re all run by Arnold Palmer’s company.
+Greens fees include golf carts, when available, and kids 17 and under get half-off full tee time rates at the 18-hole courses.
+All courses opened with the resort in 1971, when golf was more important to Disney, and if truth be told, their maintenance is spotty.
+At Oak Trail, there’s a 9-hole course dedicated to FootGolf, which is scored just like golf except you kick soccer balls instead of swinging clubs ($17–$25, about 2 hr.).

 More Affordable Courses